 Adidas are now offering UltraBOOST Uncaged Parley runners made from a mix of Ocean PlasticTM, created from plastic waste retrieved by Parley coastal interception and clean-up operations in the Maldives (95%), and recycled polyester (5%); with each pair reusing eleven plastic bottles.
 The shoes laces, heel cap base material, heel webbing, heel lining and the sock-liner cover are also made with recycled materials.
 The shoes aren’t cheap at €199,95 but seem to have received rave reviews from customers.
 If €200 is too rich for your blood they’ve a parlay flip-flop made from cork and recycled plastic for a more modest €25 and Bayern Munich and Real Madrid football t-shirts, also made from plastic retrieved from the oceans for €70 – €100.

 Spanish company El Naturalista create vegan shoes made from fabric, mostly microfibers and cotton and chrome-free leather shoes.
 Their factories are in two locations: La Rioja in Spain and Tangier in Morocco.
 Their leathers come from recognized European producers and tanneries always observing the European regulations.
 As part of an European Eco-Innovation project Naturalista supplies shoes to a company that crushes and separates their components for reuse in different fields of work: creating paving, children’s playgrounds, technical parts for speed reduction devices, etc. Also they claim that all of their production centres have implemented initiatives aimed at the commitment to counteracting the effects of climate change, focused on energy savings, rationalized water use and improved quality, and the efficient use of resources and waste management.
-Their shoes are sold from 3 retailers in Ireland, China Blue in Dublin, Benneil in Wexford, Walk in Cork.
+Their shoes are sold from China Blue in Dublin 2.

 Po Zu is a UK brand of ethical footwear who claim that all our their materials come from naturally renewable sources and are responsibly harvested.
 They contain no pesticides, bleaches or toxic dyes and are locally sourced wherever possible.
 They use organic cotton, natural latex, FSC certified timber, cork, wool, coconut husk and chromium-free leather.
 They have also recently introduced a vegan, solvent-free eco microfibre.
 All of their shoes are made in a small factory near to the historic town of Guimaraes in Portugal.
 The factory employs 70 local workers, has a strict non-toxic policy and recycle nearly all their waste products, including fabric off-cuts and water.
 The company ships their shoes to European destinations by land and to other continents, whenever possible, by sea, saving approximately 15 tons of C02 a year compared to airfreight.
 The company donates a minimum of 3% of their sales income to four environmental charities and provide internships to ethical designers, work with a range of NGOs to raise environmental awareness, and help to promote sustainable lifestyles.
 The company abides by the Ethical Trading Initiative Code of Practice and are certified by the Ethical Company Organisation as a company that upholds human rights and animal welfare, and works to protect the environment.
 They also see an edible shoe cream made from coconut oil!